Council for United Civil Rights Leadership: Other activities

 Farmer (CORE) reports that the group was generally reluctant to support unconventional actions.
 The Council opposed affirmative action laws even after Farmer discussed them with President Johnson, and dissuaded Farmer from appearing with Malcolm X in a televised debate. ("I think all of us should agree here in CUCRL that none of the top leaders will appear on a platform, radio, or TV with Malcolm X because we just give him an audience", said Young.)

 Forman (SNCC) writes that anti-communism created recurring problems for the group.
 He describes one episode in which Currier met with him alone and asked him to stop SNCC from using the National Lawyers Guild.
 He says that Young and others constantly pressured the group to pass anti-communist ("red-baiting") resolutions, opposed only by himself and King.

 Forman also says that in 1964, Wilkins used the group to push for a moratorium on demonstrations in order to assist with Johnson's election campaign.

 After the Civil Rights Act, the group lost momentum and power.
 Meetings became less frequent and money stopped coming in.
 (Forman writes: "By 1965 the Council on United Civil Rights Leadership was raising less and less money while trying to inflict more and more of its conservative positions on the movement.")
 Division over U.S. warfare in Southeast Asia increased tension to the breaking point.
 "Johnson needs a consensus.
 If we are not with him on Vietnam then he is not going to be with us on civil rights", said Young.
 Leaders of SNCC and CORE (as well as King, though perhaps not the rest of the SCLC) disagreed strenuously.

 In February 1966, the Council had only $67,000, which it distributed among members.

 On the initiative of Jack Greenberg, the organization was dissolved in January 1967.

-Stephen Currier and his wife Audrey Bruce Currier also disappeared in January 1967 when their private airplane vanished into the Bermuda Triangle.
+Stephen Currier and his wife Audrey Bruce Currier also disappeared in January 1967 when their private airplane vanished while on a flight near Puerto Rico.
 Currier had recently donated $43,500 to the dying CUCRL.
 Two-thirds of the Currier fortune was left to the Taconic Foundation.